proinsias/proinsias.github.io/_posts/2025/2025-12-17-stoicism-and-the-pursuit-of-a-good-life.md

 > The only guarantee, ever, is that things will go wrong.
 > The only thing we can use to mitigate this is anticipation.
 > Because the only variable we control completely is ourselves.
+>
-> - <cite>Ryan Holiday</cite>, The Obstacle Is The Way.
+> <cite>Ryan Holiday</cite>, The Obstacle Is The Way.

-I decide to explore the application of this philosophy to various aspects of my life, and to share my experiences in this blog.
+I decided to explore the application of this philosophy to various aspects of my life, and to share my experiences in this blog.
 My plan is to discuss its use in such domains as: